-There are several studies and scholarly articles dedicated to the geisha culture.
+There is a limited number of empirical studies and scholarly articles dedicated to the geisha culture.
 The role was first practiced by male individuals but is mostly known as a female profession in modern Japan.

 Geisha culture and practice is a recognized form of elegant art and is considered as one of the trademarks that define Japan.
 This study aims to weigh the interest of tourists, whether participants have reason to explore the history or enjoy the experience.